European Tour

 The Oslo Philharmonic, with chief conductor Klaus Mäkelä and soloist Lisa Batiashvili, opens the new year with six concerts in four European cities.

-Sibelius based the four tone poems of Lemminkäinen (1896) on stories from the Finnish national epic, Kalevala, where Lemminkäinen is portrayed as a fearless adventurer and charmer—a kind of Finnish Don Juan.
+Jean Sibelius (1865-1957) based the four tone poems of Lemminkäinen (1896) on stories from the Finnish national epic, Kalevala, where Lemminkäinen is portrayed as a fearless adventurer and charmer—a kind of Finnish Don Juan.

 The first tone poem depicts Lemminkäinen’s adventures among the maidens on a mythical, exotic island.
 In the following two, he journeys to the realm of the dead and is slain, only to be revived in the final movement.
 The most famous piece from the suite is The Swan of Tuonela, which portrays the mystical bird guarding the underworld.